Crabcake Cottage at Craster

 Up to 6 guests and 1 infant.

 Welcome hamper including luxury White Company toiletries, bespoke Property and Area Guide.

 One baby welcome.
 There is one travel cot, one highchair and stair gates available upon request.

 Two double bedrooms both with king-size beds (5ft wide) and one twin bedroom with single beds (3ft wide).
-One of the double rooms has a day bed that can be made into a single size (3ft wide) or super king size (6ft wide).
 Synthetic duvets are provided on each bed.
 Pillows are a mix of feather and synthetic provided on each bed.
 There is no alternative available.